Ingredients

 Done

 Place trays in oven for 18-20 minutes, checking after 10 minutes to ensure the tops are not turning too dark.
 If this happens, cover those that are browning too much with aluminum foil.
-I also alternate the trays position in the oven if need be. |
+Or you may want to alternate and flip the tray position in the oven.

 26